 Bach on the banjo is not a new idea.
 Some might scoff at the highest music being played on the lowest of instruments, but all I can say is give it a listen.

-I chose to explore his cello suites on the tenor banjo, as both instruments share the same tuning, albeit an octave apart.
+This book-CD should be released late 2013.
+I chose to explore his cello suites on the tenor and cello banjos, which both use the same tuning as the cello.
 This allowed me to play pretty much the left-hand fingering used by cellists, and has given me an appreciation of the physical nature of this seemingly abstract music.

 In my arrangement, not a note has been added or taken out.